rmw-lib/expire_map/README.md

 ### Use

-`expire_map` : lock-free dictionary supporting a maximum of 256 cycles timeout (internally implemented using dashmap).
+`expire_map` : High concurrency dictionary supporting a maximum of 256 cycles timeout (internally implemented using dashmap).

 Also, I implement RetryMap based on ExpireMap and can be used for network request timeouts and retries.